Fractal2017/SQLdw/README.md

 ```
 4. Wait for 1 or 2 minutes.
 Done!

+#### Note
+> 1. As per the documentation, the base image [microsoft/mssql-server-linux](https://hub.docker.com/r/microsoft/mssql-server-linux) , which runs on linux/amd64 SQL Server 2017, is no longer updated since 2019.
+> 2. ^M characters are the same as LF/CR (line feed/ Carriage Return) which are line ending characters in Windows.
+In Unix/Linux there is only the LF character.
+If you edit a text file in Windows and port the file to Linux (or viceversa), make sure these characters are set accordingly

 ## The Dockerfile
 The Dockerfile uses the base image [microsoft/mssql-server-linux](https://hub.docker.com/r/microsoft/mssql-server-linux) and does three things: